robertwenquan/nyu-course-assignment/big-data-analytics/documentstore-vs-relational/README.md

 #### Introduction

 This paper is a comparative analysis between SQL and noSQL database.
 Specifically we choose MySQL and MongoDB as a representative of each database category for the analysis.
 First we illustrate the conceptual and syntactical difference for the common data store/query manipulations.
 Beyond that, we also perform a series of performance experiments to reveal the performance difference between the two databases.

-#### Limitations of SQL Engines

-Although traditional SQL databases have evoled several decades and have dominated the database market, it still has several limitations.
-Those limitations are also the motive to create the noSQL databases.

-* Relational database has scalability concern.
-While SQL databases have better vertical scalability than noSQL databases, the scaling trend is not linear when the computing resource doulbes more than twice.
-* Fixed schema.
-Everything has to be converted into table schema.
-Not good for unstructural data.
-* Hierarchical data.

-#### Limitations of Document Stores

-Depiste of the booming of noSQL databases in the recent years, it does not mean we should abandom the traditional SQL database and all switch to adopt the noSQL databases.
-Because noSQL database may not fit all environment.
-Here are a few limitations about the noSQL databases:

-* NoSQL DB is not doing well on complex queries
-* No unified query language.
-Every vendor has its own query convention.
-* For high transactional based application.
-NoSQL is not stable enough.
-* Lack of commercial support.
-* Data Integrity
-* Not easy to join table

-#### Comparison of capabilities available in both

-As for common capabilities, both SQL and noSQL databases have the following features:

-* Add, Query, Update and Delete
-* data import and export
-* CLI manipulation of the data
-* Programmable APIs for various programming languages
-* Server / Client model
+It is assumed the reader has moderate knowledge on both MySQL and MongoDB because we don't cover any fundamentals of those two databases but directly dive into the comparison of them.

 #### Conceptual Comparison